Free Bikeability courses for children

 Bikeability is cycling proficiency for the 21st century.
 Using Bikeability training we aim to get more people cycling, more safely and more often.

-Our level 1 & 2 courses are aimed at children in school years 5, 6 and 7 and take 8 hours to complete.
+Our level 1 and 2 courses are aimed at children in school years 5 and above.
+Level 3 is aimed at year 8 and above.
 They are conducted by National Standard trainers on behalf of the Department for Transport who provide funding for this scheme.

 The national standard outcomes fall into three levels: